-The Critical Path is the longest path of scheduled activities that must be met to execute a project.
+The Critical Path Method (CPM) is a way to determine the critical path of a schedule.
+The critical path is the longest path of scheduled activities that must be met to execute a project.
 This is important for Program Managers (PM) to know since any problems on the critical path can prevent a project from moving forward and be delayed.
 Earned Value Management (EVM) analysis focuses on the critical path and near-critical paths to identify cost and schedule risks.
 Other schedule paths might have slack time to avoid delaying the entire project, unlike the critical path.
 There might be multiple critical paths on a project.
+The method is used with Program Evaluation and Review Techniques (PERT).

 The Critical Path is determined when analyzing a project’s schedule or network logic diagram and uses the Critical Path Method (CPM).
 The CPM provides a graphical view of the project, predicts the time required for the project, and shows which activities are critical to maintaining the schedule.